-Ghana Card – President Akufo-Addo has continued to prove his willingness and readiness to fulfill the promises he made to Ghanaians prior to his election victory in December 2016.
+President Akufo-Addo has continued to prove his willingness and readiness to fulfill the promises he made to Ghanaians prior to his election victory in December 2016.
 Though many doubted him and his capacity to be a good leader, his staunch supporters can definitely breathe a sigh of relief, knowing that their president-elect is indeed the better choice of all other candidates that sort the same position during the polls.

-In terms of the identification card, the President has become the first recipient of the new national ID card – Ghana card, as last week, the National Identification Authority (NIA) began the process – to capture the biometric data of all Ghanaian citizens.
+In terms of the identification card, the President has become the first recipient of the new national ID card – Ghana card.
+As at last week, the National Identification Authority (NIA) began the process of capturing all the biometric data of all Ghanaian citizen.

 Nana Addo on the same day had gone through registration formalities and was issued his card.